npm/npm/doc/files/package.json.md

 Some rules:

-* The name must be shorter than 214 characters.
+* The name must be less than or equal to 214 characters.
 This includes the scope for scoped packages.
 * The name can't start with a dot or an underscore.
 * New packages must not have uppercase letters in the name.